1986–87 Pittsburgh Penguins season

 The 1986–87 Pittsburgh Penguins season was the Penguins' 20th season in the National Hockey League (NHL).
-The Penguins did not qualify for the playoffs.
+The Penguins did not qualify for the playoffs for the fifth year in a row for the first time in franchise history.

 Regular season

 Despite a strong start at the beginning of the season, the Penguins managed to find themselves unqualified for the playoffs for the fifth straight year.